-DCYF has also continued to seek the best options to ensure that children in foster care have access to high quality early care and education services to improve educational outcomes and overall child well-being.
-With the closure of childcare for several months related to the COVID-19 pandemic, this goal was also significantly impacted.
-The Department will continue leveraging access to the expanding State Pre-Kindergarten system and well as Head Start and other high-quality opportunities as our state continues its path of recovery following the pandemic.
-Attention will be paid to children in the foster care system who have significant social-emotional challenges as they are more likely to experience discharge/expulsion from childcare settings that causes barriers on their path to educational success.
+The Department continues to seek the best options to ensure that children in foster care have access to high quality early care and education services to improve educational outcomes and overall child well-being.
+The Department has continued leveraging access to the expanding State Pre-Kindergarten system and well as Head Start and other high-quality opportunities as our state continues its path of recovery following the COVID-19 pandemic.
+Annual State Pre-K recruitment efforts have included email outreach to the caseworkers of all age eligible children in foster care with direct internet links to the State Pre-K lottery registration page that can be shared with foster parents.
+With State Pre-K and Head Start programs having integrated behavioral health consultation, it is expected that more child welfare involved children will have the social emotional support to find success in early care and education settings.
 The Department will continue to develop and improve coordination of services for children under the age of five to ensure safety, permanency and over all educational wellbeing for our most vulnerable young children.